cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/administration.rst

 You can configure one or more channels as image galleries.
 When a channel is configured as a gallery, only those messages containing **image attachments and no text at all** will be kept, while everything else will be deleted.
 This check also happens on edited messages.

-Users with **Manage Messages** permissions (on their role and/or through channel overrides) will be able to post messages that contain text.
+Users with **Manage Messages, Manage Channels or Administrator** permissions (on their role and/or through channel overrides) will be able to post messages that contain text.

 Here's the full list of available commands for this sub-module: